petar-m/EventBrokerSlim/README.md

 Event handlers have to implement `IEventHandler<TEvent>` interface and to be registered in the DI container.
 For each event handler a new DI container scope is created and the event handler is resolved from it.
 This way it can safely use injected services.
-Every event handler is executed on a background thread.
+Every event handler is scheduled for execution on the `ThreadPool` without blocking the producer.

 ## Configuration

-EventBroker is depending on `Microsoft.Extentions.DependencyInjection` container for resolving event handlers.
+`EventBroker` is depending on `Microsoft.Extentions.DependencyInjection` container for resolving event handlers.
 It guarantees that each handler is resolved in a new scope which is disposed after the handler completes.

-EventBroker is configured with `AddEventBroker` and `AddEventHandlers` extension methods of `IServiceCollection` using a confiuration delegate.
+`EventBroker` is configured with `AddEventBroker` and `AddEventHandlers` extension methods of `IServiceCollection` using a confiuration delegate.
 Event handlers are registered by the event type and a corresponding `IEventHandler` implementation as transient, scoped, or singleton.

 *Example:*